richtom80/max-fosh-treasure/README.md

 ?>
 ```

-Run composer to update all dependencies
+Run 'composer update' to update all dependencies